 Madison’s Holleran’s story is not just about sports, but it does say important things about the relationship between sports culture and mental health.
 Student-athletes often invest massive amounts of their selves and their identities in being good at sports.
 Those who succeed get many benefits from that investment, but they also experience costs – they often feel a constant pressure to get better and be the best, they sometimes lack the autonomy to make their own decisions and change directions in their lives, and they don’t always have opportunities to explore identities outside of sports that might actually balance their development into healthy adults.

-Over the last few years at UP I’ve learned about several ways our athletic department tries to care for the mental health of student athletes who may have concerns; I hope to discuss some of those ways in a follow-up post soon.
-For now, however, it is worth emphasizing to UP faculty and academic staff who interact with student athletes that mental health concerns can affect even those who seem the strongest.
+Over the last few years at UP I’ve learned about several ways our athletic department tries to care for the mental health of student athletes who may have concerns (some of which are discussed in a follow-up post).
+Here, however, it is worth emphasizing to UP faculty and academic staff who interact with student athletes that mental health concerns can affect even those who seem the strongest.
 Student athletes often have to fight against the stigma in sports culture against openly acknowledging mental health concerns, but many should and do take up that fight.